jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

 #### Flatpak missing few features

-Unfortanately some features are not available via Flatpak install yet.
+Unfortunately some features are not available via Flatpak install yet.

 * Batch Render Queue does not work
 * Blender Container Clips are not available